-This Easy DIY Sugar Scrub is so easy to make.
+This Homemade Sugar Scrub is so easy to make.
 Made with only three ingredients and done in under 5 minutes, it’s the perfect homemade gift!
-This post is sponsored by my friends at NOW®.

 This DIY Sugar Scrub is without a doubt going to be your new favorite way to treat yourself!
 It’s made with only 3 ingredients: sugar, coconut oil, and your favorite essential oils.

 It’s great for using in the shower to exfoliate your skin, and it makes an awesome gift for the holiday season!

 I’ve been a fan of sugar scrubs forever.
 I have super dry skin, especially in the winter, and find that exfoliating it helps keep it moisturized + healthy!

 After years of paying for scrubs, I decided to make my own and was blown away by how simple (and cheap!) it was to make.